buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 Whenever your mount is hit, you can make a Ride check to negate the hit.

-Your Ride check must be greater than the opponent's Attack Roll.
+Your Ride check must be greater than the opponent' \*\*s Attack Roll.

 This Feat can only be used once per round, for a single attack, and costs the Reaction.